 Crystals can exist in different colors depending on the type of embedded mineral.
 In this particular example, the crystal takes on an awful opaque appearance.

-In this example, the crystal inclusions at the center of the diamond aren’t visible to the naked eye since they are transparent.
+In this example, the crystal inclusions at the center of the diamond aren’t visible to the naked eye as they are transparent.
 However, the real concern is the cloud located at the 5 o’clock position.

-Seriously, there’s no way you can make rational buying decisions with such limited information.
+Seriously, there’s no way you can make rational buying decisions with limited information.
 If reading this article doesn’t change your mind about buying blind, my advice is to stick with a minimum clarity of VS1 or better.